HandsOnDataViz/book/docs/HandsOnDataViz.md

     | 1012 Broad St, Hartford CT--06106  |
     | 37 Alden St, Hartford CT--06114    |

-You want to split it into four cells: street address (300 Summit St), city (Hartford), state (CT), and zipcode (06106).
-Notice that the separator between the street and the rest of the address is a comma, a separator between the city and state is a space, and there is two dash lines between state and zipcode.
+Each cell contains a full address, but you want to split it into four
+cells: street address (300 Summit St), city (Hartford), state (CT), and zipcode (06106).
+Notice that the separator between the street and the rest of the address is a comma, a separator between the city and state is a space, and there are two dash lines between state and zipcode.

 1. Start splitting left to right.
 So your first separator will be a comma.
 Select your column (or one or more cells within that column),